Jose Corazon Tala-oc: Early life and education

-Jose Corazon Tala-oc was born in Tagas, Tangalan, Aklan, on June 16, 1950.
+Jose Corazon Tala-oc was born in Tagas, Tangalan, Capiz (now part of Aklan), on June 16, 1950.
 He completed his elementary and secondary education in Tangalan before pursuing philosophical studies at St. Pius X Seminary in Roxas City until 1975.
 He later studied theology at the University of Santo Tomas in Manila, where he earned a Licentiate in Sacred Theology in 1979.

 Priesthood

 Tala-oc was ordained as a priest on April 9, 1979, for the Diocese of Kalibo.
-His early ministry included serving as an assistant parish priest in Ibajay, Aklan from 1979 to 1980 before becoming the parish priest in Nabas, Aklan, a role he held for twelve years from 1980 to 1992.
-From 1992 to 1994 he was the dean of theology and treasurer of Aklan College, and from 1994 to 1997, he served as parish priest of Saint John the Baptist Cathedral Parish in Kalibo, Aklan.
+His early ministry included serving as an assistant parish priest in Ibajay, Aklan from 1979 to 1980 before becoming a parish priest in Nabas, Aklan, a role he held for twelve years from 1980 to 1992.
+From 1992 to 1994, he was the dean of theology and treasurer of Aklan College, and from 1994 to 1997, he served as parish priest of Saint John the Baptist Cathedral Parish in Kalibo, Aklan.
 In 1997, he was appointed rector of the Sto.
 Niño Seminary, a position he held until 2001, when he was subsequently appointed vicar general of the diocese.

 His involvement in diocesan initiatives extended to biblical education, where he served as the director of the diocesan Biblical Apostolate from 1980 to 1988 before resuming the position in 1992.
 In addition, he was a member of the Board of Trustees of Aklan College from 1992 to 1993 and served as a member of the Board of Consultors of the Diocese of Aklan from 1993 to 2003.

 Episcopal ministry

 On June 11, 2003, Pope John Paul II appointed Tala-oc as the bishop of Romblon, where he served for eight years.
-He received his episcopal consecration on July 30, 2003, with Archbishop Jaime Sin of Archdiocese of Manila as the principal consecrator.
+He received his episcopal consecration on July 30, 2003, with Archbishop Jaime Sin of the Archdiocese of Manila as the principal consecrator.
 Archbishop Onesimo Cadiz Gordoncillo of Capiz and bishop Gabriel V. Reyes of Antipolo served as co-consecrators.

 On May 25, 2011, Pope Benedict XVI appointed him as the bishop of Kalibo, succeeding Jose Romeo Lazo, who had been transferred to the Diocese of San Jose de Antique.
 His formal installation took place at the Kalibo Cathedral on July 20, 2011, officiated by Archbishop Onesimo Gordoncillo of Capiz.

 Within the Catholic Bishops' Conference of the Philippines, he was the vice-chairman of the Episcopal Commission on Ecumenical Affairs from 2013 to 2015.
 He was also the vice chairman of the Commission on Indigenous Peoples from 2019 to 2025.

 Pope Leo XIV accepted his resignation on June 16, 2025, his seventy-fifth birthday, and appointed Victor Bendico, the Archbishop of Capiz, as Kalibo's apostolic administrator.
+Tala-oc's successor, Cyril Villareal, was appointed in January 2026.